-What is muscle testing (aka applied kinesiology)?
+What is muscle testing (also known as applied kinesiology)?

 How does muscle testing work?

 Muscle testing is now being used in conjunction with conventional diagnostic methods by naturopaths, medical doctors, dentists, nutritionists, physical therapists, acupuncturists, massage therapists, nurse practitioners, mental health professionals, energy healers, and psychics.
-Just a few examples include:

 - Psychics: Muscle testing can also be used to bypass the logical mind/ego and gain access to the higher self, guides, or Spirit/God/Source.
 When used in this way, the psychic can hold a statement in his or her mind and then use muscle testing to determine the truth (= strength) or falsehood (= weakness) of the statement.

-- The tester then tells the person to “Resist” and then gently applies pressure to the wrist of the extended arm.
+- The tester then tells the person to “Resist” and then gently applies pressure to the wrist of the arm.